acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 - Implementing priority inheritance for locks
 - Reducing sources of non-determinism

-Installing this on a Raspberry Pi:
+Installing this on a Raspberry Pi 5:
 ```bash
 sudo apt-get install linux-image-rt-arm64
 ```